Salvo270/RL_Project_Snake/README.md

 Provide a **performance lower bound and benchmark** for RL agents.

-## Architecture

-Hierarchical decision logic:

-### 1. Optimal Pathfinding

-The grid is modeled as a graph.

-Breadth-First Search (BFS) computes the shortest safe path to the fruit.

-### 2. Safety Fallback
+### Optimal Pathfinding and Safety Fallback

-If the fruit is unreachable:

-Flood Fill estimates free space for each possible action.

-The agent selects the action maximizing future survivability.

-This balances:

-- Optimality (fruit collection)
-- Safety (space preservation)
+The heuristic agent relies on a hierarchical decision strategy designed to combine optimal fruit acquisition with long-term survivability.

+First, the environment grid is modeled as an unweighted graph, where each cell represents a node and valid movements define the edges.
+Within this representation, the agent applies the Breadth-First Search (BFS) algorithm to compute the shortest collision-free path from the snake’s head to the fruit.
+This guarantees optimal pathfinding whenever a safe path exists.

+However, in many configurations the fruit may be temporarily unreachable due to obstruction by the snake’s own body.
+In these cases, a safety-oriented fallback mechanism is activated.
+The agent evaluates all admissible actions and uses a Flood Fill algorithm to estimate the size of the reachable free space associated with each action.
+The action leading to the largest free region is selected, as it maximizes the available maneuvering space and reduces the probability of future entrapment.

+This hierarchical combination allows the agent to pursue optimal paths when feasible, while reverting to conservative, space-preserving behavior in constrained scenarios, effectively balancing immediate reward maximization with long-term survival.

 ---